vincentdesmares/workshop-graphql-subscriptions-with-apollo/README.md

 yarn dev
 ```

-Your browser should open a new tab for http://localhost:3000/.
+Your browser should open a new tab with the [Landing page][landing-page].

 ## Workshop walkthrough